-- Feinberg, J., 1970, Doing and Deserving: Essays in the Theory of Responsibility, Princeton, NJ: Princeton University Press.
+- Feinberg, Joel, 1970, Doing and Deserving: Essays in the Theory of Responsibility, Princeton, NJ: Princeton University Press.

 - –––, 1995, “Equal Punishment for Failed Attempts: Some Bad But Instructive Arguments Against It”, The Arizona Law Review, 37: 117–133.

-- Fischer, J.M., and Ravizza, M., 1998, Responsibility and Control: A Theory of Moral Responsibility, Cambridge: Cambridge University Press.
+- Fischer, John Martin, and Ravizza, Mark, 1998, Responsibility and Control: A Theory of Moral Responsibility, Cambridge: Cambridge University Press.

-- Kane, R., 1996, The Significance of Free Will, New York: Oxford University Press.
+- Kane, Robert, 1996, The Significance of Free Will, New York: Oxford University Press.